vyos/vyos-documentation/docs/interfaces/pppoe.rst

 **First Method:** (Common for Homes)

-In this method, the DSL Modem/Router connects to the DSL ISP for you with your credentials preprogrammed into the device and it gives you a local IP address such as 192.168.1.0/24 be default.
+In this method, the DSL Modem/Router connects to the ISP for you with your credentials preprogrammed into the device.
+This gives you an RFC1918_ address, such as 192.168.1.0/24 by default.

-For home networks this is usually fine and saves you trouble but if you want to run a configuration of your own controlled by VyOS, this would mean a Double Firewall, a Double NAT, and double Router as both the DSL Modem/Router and the VyOS would act as firewalls, NATs, and Routers and if you try to do more then just browse Web Sites this will usually cause you trouble.
+For a simple home network using just the ISP's equipment, this is usually desirable.
+But if you want to run VyOS as your firewall and router, this will result in having a double NAT and firewall setup.
+This results in a few extra layers of complexity, particularly if you use some NAT or tunnel features.

 **Second Method:** (Common for Businesses)